-West of Saint-Malo and east of St-Brieuc, Cap d'Erquy is a small stretch of coast on the north Brittany Cap with nine beaches.
-It's rugged and beautiful with pink sandstone cliffs plunging down to the sea.
+West of Saint-Malo and east of St-Brieuc on the north Brittany cap, Cap d'Erquy is a small stretch of coast with nine beaches.
+It's rugged and beautiful, with pink sandstone cliffs plunging down to the sea.
 It's also a nature reserve, so there's plenty of local flora and fauna for walkers along the coast.
 For many Cap d'Erquy sums up Brittany.

 If you're there with your family, try the sheltered Plage de Caroual; if you feel adventurous, walk along the clifftop where you'll discover paths leading down through the pine trees and gorse to small, hidden beaches.
 The Cap d'Erquy is well known to the French, though curiously ignored by many other nationalities.

-North Brittany - Baie de Lannion
+Baie de Lannion

 On the west coast of Finistère on the Pointe du Raz, the Baie d’Audierne is a 30-kilometer long tongue of land, which perches on the edge of the southern tip.
 The westernmost beach, the Baie des Trépassés feels like the end of the world.
-Looking out to the Ile de Sein, then beyond, this is a perfect place for surfers riding the long waves of the Atlantic.Continue to 5 of 7 below.
+Looking out to the Ile de Sein, then beyond, this seems like the perfect place for surfers riding the long waves of the Atlantic.

 The Quiberon Peninsula is a glorious long sandy stretch jutting out into the ocean.
 At Saint-Pierre-Quiberon you find the two beaches of Penthièvre Plages.
 The west-looking beach facing the might of the Atlantic is the place for the adventurous.
 The Grande Plage, stretching between Plouharnel and Penthièvre on the eastern side is perfect if you want to go sand yachting.
-Facing the Baie de Quiberon, this part of the Quiberon peninsula is also ideal for families.
+Facing the Baie de Quiberon, this part of Southern Brittany is also ideal for families.
 The boardwalk that runs down between the two beaches has plenty of shops and restaurants for that après-swimming rest.

 Catch the ferry from Quiberon to Belle-Ile, the largest island off Brittany and famous for its associations with Dumas’ The Three Musketeers and The Man in the Iron Mask.
 It’s a beautiful place with wonderful beaches, particularly les Grand Sables which faces east towards France.
-There are a few small towns; fortified Le Palais; Sauzon and inland Bangor.
+There are a few small towns: fortified Le Palais, Sauzon, and inland Bangor.